astralfrontier/peppermile.org/src/grand-adventure.md

 "Defeat" is not the same as "Kill", or "Assassinate".
 Listen to what the Word tells you, and honor what it means.
 Words can come with a description that explain their meaning more clearly.

+Words doing what they say should be the whole driving force behind taking new words during advancement.
+If you "Confront" a monster, the MC has a lot of leeway to interpret that.
+But if you "Befriend" one, that's giving you a lot more authority over the world.
+You earn that authority through advancement.
+{.directors-cut}

 **Words can have optional rules**.
 For example, a Word might say "The Stealth Pool may be used"